There are a number of definitions but let’s start with “if you are unable to repay your debts on time, you are classed as insolvent”.

 Another view of insolvency is where what you owe – credit cards, loans, HP on the car and your mortgage – is greater than the value of what you own – personal belongings, vehicles and your home.
 Insolvency can apply to both individuals, partnerships and companies.

 Most people go through life occasionally being in an insolvent state – like when you are up to your overdraft and credit card limits the week before payday – or even worse the week after payday.
-If it is more serious and a long term problem then other signs of insolvency are when legal action is taken against you in respect of unpaid bills.
-These may be County Court Judgements (CCJs) or bailiffs calling or even a Statutory Demand – which if ignored can result in bankruptcy for an individual or a Winding up Petition that can lead to a Winding up Order in the case of a limited company or LLP.
+If it is more serious and a long-term problem then other signs of insolvency are when legal action is taken against you in respect of unpaid bills.
+These may be county court judgments (CCJs) or bailiffs calling or even a statutory demand – which if ignored can result in bankruptcy for an individual or a winding-up petition that can lead to a winding-up order in the case of a limited company or LLP.

 I’m an individual.
 How can I tell if I’m insolvent?